nuejs/nue/packages/nuejs.org/docs/layout.md

 </header>
 ```

-The layout modules support a HTML-based [template language](template-syntax.html) with loops and conditionals and they have full access to your [data and metadata](settings-and-data.html#data).
+The layout modules support a HTML-based [template language](template-syntax.html) with loops and conditionals, and they have full access to your [data and metadata](settings-and-data.html#data).

 The modules can be stored in any file with a `.html` suffix such as `layout.html` and a single file can contain multiple layout modules.